One great week of Albania travel experiences

 - For reservations during the peak season, you can find the Hani Col Gjoni contact details on Facebook and more reviews on Tripadvisor.

 Valbona is a great place in the Albanian Alps to relax and watch the scenery.
 Just having a break from traveling Albania.
 You might as well sit down with a good book in that beautiful surrounding or start a hiking trip.
 A lot of people start in Valbona their way to the village of Theth.
 But when I was there in May, there was still too much snow around to go on a trip like that as an inexperienced hiker without any special equipment.
 I didn’t even carry hiking shoes with me.
-I had gone traveling Albania just with hand luggage to get a cheaper airfare.
+I had started my Albania travels just with hand luggage to get a cheaper airfare.
 I had hiking sandals though.
 So I could still go on small hikes.
-In the guesthouses, you will get advise about hiking trails from the locals.
+In the guesthouses, you will get advise about hiking trails.

 After my little hike into the Albanian Alps in Valbona, I didn’t go right back to the guesthouse Hani Col Gjoni.
 I walked for a bit on the road leading out of the valley.
 There was a kind of a tourist information, farm houses, a river and a lot of little concrete bunkers next to the road.
 They looked like small mushrooms with space for three people inside.
 Thousands of these almost undestroyable buildings had been created in Albania between 1950 to 1985 when the communists were in power in Albania.
 I looked inside.
 Spider webs, rubbish.
-I liked the concrete witnesses of history to be my models for pictures while backpacking Albania.
+I liked the concrete witnesses of history to be my models for pictures on my Albania travel.
 Nothing more.

 I just hope, that tourism will not destroy the peace in Valbona one day.
 There were already a lot of day trippers from Albania and the Kosovo coming for picnics to the valley.
-The son of the guesthouse owners, who was studying tourism, explained to me, that a lot of Albanian and Kosovo tourists don’t care about hiking, but leave a lot of rubbish lying around after their picnics.
+The son of the guesthouse owners was studying tourism.
+He explained to me, that a lot of Albanian and Kosovo tourists don’t care about hiking, but leave a lot of rubbish lying around after their picnics.
 He and his friends started an organization to support sustainable tourism in Valbona.
 No concreting of the streets.
-No mass tourism.
+No mass Valbona tourism.
 No expensive fancy hotels with glass facades as he had seen in Switzerland.

 A lot of residents try to keep Valbona natural.
 Their advantage is, that tourism just starts to become big in the valley, so it is possible to learn of the mistakes, that had been made in other countries.
 I was impressed.
-Father and son were plowing their field with old-fashioned machines.
+Father and son of the Hand Col Gjoni guesthouse were plowing their field with old-fashioned machines.
 That is how they want to do it.
 That is how they wanna live.
 They could probably do it differently, but reject it.

 After two nights, me and another backpacker left Valbona by minibus very early in the morning.
-The guesthouse owner organized everything for us.
+The guesthouse owner organized the minibus pickup for us.
 Just ask him for help.
 We just had to stand at the street in time.
 The first minibus brought us to Bajram Curri.
 There, we had to wait one hour for another minibus leaving to Tirana.

 To get to Albania’s capital Tirana, we had to pass the Kosovo.
 That was the quickest way.
+That is the way, the bus takes.
 We needed to hand out our passports again to the bus driver.
 Kosovo?
 I wasn’t to sure.
 It wasn’t my plan to travel there.
 But in the end, I didn’t even get the opportunity to leave the bus in Kosovo.
 I just watched the landscape and houses from the bus window.
 Again I saw churches, mosques and a lot of half-finished buildings.

 Good choice: Tirana Backpacker Hostel